 Technical Accounting

 There's nothing static about accounting standards, but you already knew that.
-Recent changes to rev rec, lease accounting, and other topics have put greater scrutiny on the technical aspect of accounting for public firms.
+Changes to rev rec, lease accounting, and other topics have put greater scrutiny on the technical aspect of accounting for public firms.
 The SEC wants what it wants and when it wants it, particularly when it comes to new rules requiring a degree of subjectivity.

 It's in your best interest as a soon-to-be public entity to devote sufficient time, effort, and resources to your technical accounting to minimize the chances for a particularly intense comment period or even restatement.
 Remember, in your first few years as a public company, developing a sense of trust between your organization and the public is essential, and an early restatement doesn't exactly help your cause.